-- we do not accept open references e.g. to whom it may concern - we do not rely on applicants to obtain their reference

-• we ensure any references are from the candidate's current employer and have been completed by a senior person with appropriate authority (if the referee is school or college based, the reference will be confirmed by the headteacher/principal as accurate in respect to disciplinary investigations)

-• we obtain verification of the individual's most recent relevant period of employment where the applicant is not currently employed

-• we secure a reference from the relevant employer from the last time the applicant worked with children (if not currently working with children), if the applicant has never worked with children, then ensure a reference from their current employer

-- we always verify any information with the person who provided the reference - we ensure electronic references originate from a legitimate source

-• we contact referees to clarify content where information is vague or insufficient information is provided

-• we compare the information on the application form with that in the reference and take up any discrepancies with the candidate

-- we establish the reason for the candidate leaving their current or most recent post - we ensure any concerns are resolved satisfactorily before appointment is confirmed.
+- we do not accept open references e.g. to whom it may concern - we do not rely on applicants to obtain their reference - we ensure any references are from the candidate's current employer and have been completed by a senior person with appropriate authority (if the referee is school or college based, the reference will be confirmed by the headteacher/principal as accurate in respect to disciplinary investigations) - we obtain verification of the individual's most recent relevant period of employment where the applicant is not currently employed - we secure a reference from the relevant employer from the last time the applicant worked with children (if not currently working with children), if the applicant has never worked with children, then ensure a reference from their current employer - we always verify any information with the person who provided the reference - we ensure electronic references originate from a legitimate source - we contact referees to clarify content where information is vague or insufficient information is provided - we compare the information on the application form with that in the reference and take up any discrepancies with the candidate - we establish the reason for the candidate leaving their current or most recent post. - we conduct online searches as part of due diligence checks on potential candidates prior to interview. - we ensure any concerns are resolved satisfactorily before appointment is confirmed.